Trump warns of retaliation if Europe dumps US stocks and bonds

 President Donald Trump holds up his signature on the founding charter during a signing ceremony for the 'Board of Peace' at the World Economic Forum (WEF) on January 22, 2026, in Davos, Switzerland (Getty Images)

-DAVOS, SWITZERLAND: President Donald Trump on Thursday, January 22, warned that the US would retaliate if European countries sell US stocks and bonds in response to his push to acquire Greenland and his broader pressure campaign on NATO allies.
+DAVOS, SWITZERLAND: President Donald Trump on Thursday, January 22, warned that the US would retaliate if European countries sold US stocks and bonds in response to his push to acquire Greenland and his broader pressure campaign on NATO allies.

-Asked during an interview with Fox Business’ Maria Bartiromo whether he was concerned about potential European sell-offs of US assets, Trump said such a move would trigger a strong response.
+Asked during an interview with Fox Business’ Maria Bartiromo whether he was concerned about potential European sell-offs of US assets, Trump said that such a move would trigger a strong response.

 “If that would happen, there would be, you know, big retaliation on our part,” Trump said, adding, “We have all the cards.”